Skip to main content

 • Find a Provider

-The Stem Cell Transplant and Cellular Therapy Program at University of Iowa Hospitals & Clinics in Iowa City, Iowa has been performing stem cell transplants since 1980.
+The Stem Cell Transplant and Cellular Therapy Program at University of Iowa Health Care in Iowa City, Iowa has been performing stem cell transplants since 1980.
 The program has earned reaccreditation from the Foundation for the Accreditation of Cellular Therapy (FACT), putting Iowa's Stem Cell Transplant and Cellular Therapy Program on a select list of institutions that meet the most rigorous standards in every aspect of stem cell therapy, including clinical care, donor management, cell collection, processing, storage, transportation, administration, and cell release.

 A bone marrow transplant is a procedure to replace damaged or destroyed bone marrow with healthy bone marrow stem cells.
 Bone marrow is the soft, fatty tissue inside your bones.
 Stem cells are immature cells in the bone marrow that give rise to all of your blood cells.